Skip to main contentSkip to contact

 Key takeaway: Monetisation is a design decision, not a business afterthought.
 The model you choose shapes your core loop, your economy, and your content pipeline requirements.
 Decide early.

 Budget constrains options.
 F2P with IAP and hybrid models require investment in analytics, economy design, live operations, and ad mediation integration.
 Premium requires only the game itself.
-Understanding your budget constraints early is essential, and tools like our Game Development Cost Estimator can help with that planning.
+Our cost calculator gives you a structured budget breakdown for either path.

 Apple takes a 30% cut of all App Store transactions, reduced to 15% for developers earning under $1 million annually through the App Store Small Business Programme.
 Google Play has the same structure.
 These fees apply to IAP and subscriptions but not to ad revenue, which is why ad-heavy models can be more capital-efficient on mobile.